-Violence against women by their partners is prevalent in all countries, across different socio-economic classes.
+Violence against women is prevalent all over the world, across different socio-economic classes.

 “An estimated 87,000 women who were intentionally killed in 2017 globally, more than half (50,000- 58 per cent) were killed by intimate partners or family members, more than a third (30,000) of the women intentionally killed in 2017 were killed by their current or former intimate partner.”
 UN Women

-Over the last 30 years or so, most of the females who worked us in India as domestic help had a very similar story.
-They had physically abusive and alcoholic husbands.
-There isn’t any reason to think that domestic violence is prevalent among lower socio-economic classes though.
-It’s just that, middle or upper classes deal with a lot more confidentiality and secrecy by the .
+Over the last 30 years or so, most of the females who worked with us in India as domestic help had very similar stories.
+Their husbands were emotionally, physically abusive, and alcoholic.
+There are no reasons to think that domestic violence is prevalent among lower socio-economic classes though.
+It’s just that, middle or upper classes deal it with a lot more confidentiality and secrecy.
 Poverty takes additional layers of shame and taboos away from the people of lower socio-economic groups.

 Why women live with abusive partners?

 Quite surprisingly, the majority of these women continue to live with abusive partners, in spite of enduring lifelong physical violence.
 When inquired about their choices (or the lack of it) in putting up with this situation, the answers they would give usually give are –